Fuzzy bugs onlineFuzz techniques for attacking web applications

 Successfully injected SQL queries are marked with the state “reflected” in the list:

-Here we see a fuzz test is only as good as its payloads or fuzz vectors.
+Here we see a fuzz attack is only as good as its payloads or fuzz vectors.
 Only the most trivial injections succeeded, i.e. the ones of the form

 whatever' OR (something truthy)